SvenPfiffner/AutoEdit/GETTING_STARTED.md

 3. Order matters: List edits in the order you'd apply them manually
 4. When in doubt, be explicit about what to preserve

----

-## What AutoEdit Can and Can't Do

-### ✅ AutoEdit is Great For:

-- **Style transfers**: vintage looks, cinematic grading, sci-fi aesthetics
-- **Adding accessories**: glasses, hats, jewelry, clothing items
-- **Lighting adjustments**: brightness, warmth, highlights, shadows
-- **Background changes**: blur, remove elements, replace entirely
-- **Color grading**: saturation, tones, color shifts
-- **Subtle enhancements**: sharpness, texture, professional polish

-### ❌ AutoEdit Struggles With:

-- **Photorealistic additions of complex objects**: Adding a realistic "friend next to her" is hit-or-miss
-- **Precise spatial editing**: "Move the cup 2 inches to the left" is too specific
-- **Text generation**: Adding legible text to images doesn't work well
-- **Extreme transformations**: Turning a cat into a car is beyond its scope
-- **Highly specific artistic styles**: "Paint it exactly like Monet" is too abstract

----

 ## History and Storage